Andre-lab/evodock/README.md

 3. `mutate`: mutation rate (weight factor F).
 Must be between 0 and 1.0.
 Default is 0.1.
 4. `recombination`: crossover probability (CR).
 Must be between 0 and 1.0.
 Default is 0.7.
 5. `maxiter`: Generations to perform.
 Default is 50.
 6. `local_search`: The local search docking scheme.
-For heteromeric docking use [None, only_slide, mcm_rosetta] for symmetryic docking use symshapedock.
+For heteromeric docking use [None, only_slide, mcm_rosetta] for symmetric docking use symshapedock.
 Default for heterodimeric docking is mcm_rosetta and for symmetric docking symshapedock.
 7. `slide`: Use sliding or not.
 Default is True.
 8. `selection`: The energy type to use in the selection stage.
 Options are: 1.
 Select by interface (=interface, default for symmetric docking), 2. select by total energy (=total, default for heterodimeric docking).